Dhanush467/dish-data-pipeline/docs/dag_documentation.md

 * Encryption --> GCP-managed encryption at rest and in transit (HTTPS/IAM)
 * Audit Logging --> BigQuery and GCS access logs enabled for compliance
 * PII Handling
-    The API extraction layer (data_pipeline.py) only requests required business attributes such as visitId, total_visits, etc PII (e.g. names, emails, IP addresses, phone numbers) is never collected unless explicitly required for analytics If the source system ever contains PII (e.g. user_id, ip_address), it would be tokenized before loading into any analytical environment
+    The API extraction layer (data_pipeline.py) only requests required business attributes such as visitId, total_visits, etc.
+    PII (e.g. names, emails, IP addresses, phone numbers) is never collected unless explicitly required for analytics.
+    If the source system ever contains PII (e.g. user_id, ip_address), it would be tokenized before loading into any analytical environment.

 ## Documentation & Cataloging Practices

-* Version-Controlled SQL Scripts
+* Version-Controlled SQL Scripts:
     All transformations (raw_to_stg_*.sql, merge_mart_*.sql) are tracked in Git
-* Airflow DAGs
+* Airflow DAGs:
     DAGs serve as living documentation of workflow dependencies
-* README Documentation
+* README Documentation:
     Document in README.
 Details such as architecture, flow, and governance design